Far Horizons operates under a Special Use Permit with the U.S Forest Service.

 - Recognition of the unique value of every living being expresses itself in reverence for life, compassion for all, sympathy with the need of all individuals to find truth for themselves, and respect for all religious traditions.
 The ways in which these ideals become realities in individual life are both the privileged choice and the responsible act of every human being.

 The TS stands for complete freedom of individual search and belief which welcomes seekers belonging to any religion or to none.

 The motto of the TS is “There is no Religion higher than Truth.”
 The word Religion in this statement is a translation of the Sanskrit dharma, which among other things means practice; way; virtue; teaching; law; inherent nature; religion; and that which is steadfast or firm.
 The word Truth in the motto is a translation of the Sanskrit satya, meaning, among other things, true, real and actual.
 It derives from the root sat, sometimes translated as boundless unconditioned existence.Devotion to truth, love for all living beings, and commitment to a life of active altruism are the marks of the true Theosophist.

 Please visit www.theosophical.org for further information about the TS.

 The Far Horizons mission is to foster an experience of awareness and aliveness for all.

 The board of Far Horizons is the official body serving to fulfill this mission.
 The board is a volunteer committee of elected camp members who are also members of the Theosophical Society.
-With direct responsibility for camp operations, programs, facilities, marketing and management, the board is committed to the long-term viability of our precious retreat center.
+With direct responsibility for camp operations, programs, facilities, marketing and management, the board is committed to the long-term viability of our precious camp environment.

 There are 7 board members, each whom serve for 3 years in that capacity.
 Each year, some board seats are reelected and incumbents are retained.
 This provides ongoing stability to the board by ensuring the previous year’s knowledge is retained and carried forward.